 Already traumatised, she faced the additional stress of a lack of social services and support, and was told to look after herself.
 From this low point, she eventually found a clerical job but though she worked hard couldn’t get a promotion.

-She needed a local qualification so she decided to study again at University, where she was exposed to the ‘triple whammy’ of racism, ageism and sexism.
-This led her to study at night and work full time by day.
+At work, she was exposed to the ‘triple whammy’ of racism, ageism and sexism.
+She discovered she needed a local qualification to succeed so she decided to study again at University which led her to study at night and work full time.

 Menaka went on to succeed in a number of high level Human Resources and Change Management roles with large Australian companies retiring as HR Director of a multi-national.